 Note: Sterling works to prepare students for careers and/or further advanced study in many areas.
 Students should consult their advisors about their career plans.
 Each department can recommend course selections for various career/graduate school interests.

 MINORS

 A minor is a secondary area of study allowing students to customize their education for their needs and interests.
-Sterling College offers the following minors:
+Sterling College offers the following minors listed with concentrations and/or Education Licensure: